Advertisement

 Affordable Housing in Suffolk, Virginia

 Suffolk, Virginia is served by 1 housing authority offering federal rental assistance through Section 8 and Public Housing programs.
-Right now, 1 waiting list is accepting applications in the Suffolk area.
-There are also 9 open waitlists within 50 miles that accept applications from non-residents.
+Currently, all waitlists in Suffolk are closed.
+Openings can happen with as little as 48 hours notice, so monitoring is critical.
+There are also 12 open waitlists within 50 miles that accept applications from non-residents.

-Housing programs available in Suffolk include Project-Based Vouchers (PBV), Section 8 Housing Choice Vouchers (HCV), Public Housing.
-Of these, the following currently have open waitlists: PBV (1 open).
+Housing programs available in Suffolk include Section 8 Housing Choice Vouchers (HCV), Project-Based Vouchers (PBV), Public Housing.

 Housing Authorities in Suffolk